-The key considerations set out in this Guide are not intended to supersede the process for managing misconduct established by clause 21 of the VPS Agreement (clause 21 process).
-Supervisors and managers, in consultation with HR advisers, will be required to treat all allegations of sexual harassment against employees covered by the VPS Agreement in accordance with the clause 21 process, including any investigation or determination of a disciplinary outcome.
+The key considerations set out in this guide are not intended to supersede the process for managing misconduct established by the Management of Misconduct provision in the VPS Agreement.
+Supervisors and managers, in consultation with HR practitioners (or equivalent), will be required to treat all allegations of sexual harassment against employees covered by the VPS Agreement in accordance with the VPS Agreement process, including any investigation or determination of a disciplinary outcome.

 7.2 Natural justice

 When considering a report, one of the primary aims is to ensure that all procedures are followed correctly, and industrial obligations met.
 This prevents, as far as practicable, the possibility of an employee being treated unfairly or unreasonably, and having to seek an avenue of redress, such as an internal review or an unfair dismissal claim.